chef/chef-web-docs/chef_master/source/knife_user.rst

 create
 =====================================================
 Use the ``create`` argument to create a user.
 This process will generate an RSA key pair for the named user.
-The public key will be stored on the Chef server and the private key will be displayed on ``STDOUT`` or written to a named file.
+The public key will be stored on the Chef Infra Server and the private key will be displayed on ``STDOUT`` or written to a named file.

 * For the user, the private key should be copied to the system as ``/etc/chef/client.pem``.
 * For knife, the private key is typically copied to ``~/.chef/client_name.pem`` and referenced in the config.rb configuration file.